Peter Vindahl

-Peter Vindahl Jensen (born 16 February 1998) is a Danish professional footballer who plays as a goalkeeper for Sparta Prague.
+Peter Vindahl Jensen (born 16 February 1998) is a Danish professional footballer who plays as a goalkeeper for Sampdoria on loan from Sparta Prague.

 Club career

 FC Nordsjælland

 Vindahl started his career at Hørup Ungdoms- og Idrætsforening (HUI), and later joined Lyngby Boldklub before he, at the age of 17, joined the Nordsjælland academy in January 2015.
 Already some months after his arrival, he began training with the first team.
 He was included in the first-team squad 11 times in his first season at the club, without making any appearances.
 Vindahl became a permanent part of the first team squad in January 2016.

 Vindahl did not make any appearances in the following two seasons either, despite being in the squad 19 league games in total, until the 2018–19 season, where he made his official debut.
 This occurred on 26 September 2018 in a Danish Cup match against HB Køge, where he kept a clean sheet in a 4-0 win.
 In the first league game of newly appointed manager Flemming Pedersen on 30 March 2019, Vindahl made his Danish Superliga debut against FC Midtjylland, which ended 0–0.

 On 10 January 2019, Vindahl signed a new contract extension keeping him in Nordsjælland until 2022.